 Inventories represent packaged vitamins, nutritional products and supplements and raw materials, which are valued at the lower of cost or market using the averagecost method.
-The costs of manufacturing the prescription products associated with the deferred revenue (as discussed in Revenue Recognition) are recorded as deferred costs and are included in inventory, until such time as the related deferred revenue is recognized.
+Any costs of manufacturing the prescription products associated with the deferred revenue (as discussed in Revenue Recognition) prior to January 1, 2015, were recorded as deferred costs and included in inventory, until such time as the related deferred revenue was recognized.
+We review our inventory for excess or obsolete inventory and write-down obsolete or otherwise unmarketable inventory to its estimated net realizable value.
+Obsolescence may occur due to product expiring or product improvements rendering previous versions obsolete.